 After this final judgment, we see the arrival of a new heaven and a new earth (Revelation 21), the ultimate fulfillment of the Kingdom of God.
 At that point we are told that God the Father will come down to this new earth to dwell with us (Revelation 21:3).

 Since the plan of salvation is about eternal life, it really has no ending.
 Eternal life goes on for, well, eternity.
 What will we be doing for all eternity?
 It appears there is another story to be written.

 Eagerly anticipating the conclusion of the story

-Each year when we observe these seven annual festivals, we are retelling this wonderful story.
+Each year when the Church of God observes these seven annual festivals, we are retelling this wonderful story.
 It has all the elements of a great book—setting, plot, hero or main characters, conflict, point of view, overall theme and conclusion.

 Yes, it is the greatest story never told!